cipher387/phonenumberqueryconstructor/README.md

 # phonenumberqueryconstructor
-A very simple tool that generates multiple spellings of a phone number (to effectively search for it using the OR operator and quotes):
+A very simple tool that generates multiple writings of a phone number (to effectively search for it using the OR operator and quotes):

 https://cipher387.github.io/phonenumberqueryconstructor/